Aandree5/gui-web-base/CONTRIBUTING.md

 # Contributing to gui-web-base

-We’re excited that you want to contribute!
-This document outlines how to engage with the project and community in a respectful and productive way.
+Thank you for your interest in contributing!
+This document provides guidance on how to participate in the project and engage with the community respectfully and effectively.

 ## 🧩 Creating Good Issues